Anchorage Remodel

 Replaced flaky painted laminate counters with granite.

-Wine rack has trap door on lower shelf to maintain easy access to dishwasher hoses in case of leak.
+Built wine rack in previously unused space with trap door on lower shelf to maintain easy access to dishwasher hoses in case of leak.
 Beadboard framed with combo of MDF and wood so the peninsula sides don’t extend beyond the countertop.
-Installed same vinyl plank flooring we’re using throughout the house.
+Installed same vinyl plank flooring we used throughout the house.

 before: Pre-fab plastic shower surround.
 Tub base was covered in cracks so dirt couldn’t be cleaned out of standing surface.
 Same peeling stick-on fake tile floor as the kitchen.
 Rubber baseboards they use in hospitals and clinics, which were peeling away from wall.

+after: Navy blue penny tile wainscotting with wood trim and baseboards.
+Same vinyl plank flooring as throughout house.
 Added glass shower door so light from new window isn’t blocked by a curtain.

 before: Limited storage; no medicine cabinet.
 Only light source was vanity light.
 Oversized toilet blocked shower access.